This minor has reached its maximum number of participants. It's not possible to register anymore.

 N.B.
 The learning agreement signed by the student and his Examination Board must have reached the UT-contactperson before the enrollment ends.

-Introductory courses in Statistics and Dynamics and Systems and Control Theory.
-Basic understanding of linear algebra is recommended.
+Introductory courses in Statistics and Dynamics, Systems and Control Theory.
+Basic understanding of linear algebra and Matlab (software) is recommended.

 All four courses (not the tests) need to have been passed with a 5.5 or higher before the course work is considered to have been concluded successfully.